nikaemami/Speech_Emotion_Recognition/README.md

 ```

 <h4>Train-Test Split:</h4>

-The train-test split procedure is used to estimate the performance of machine learning algorithms when they are used to make predictions on data not used to train the model.
-It is a fast and easy procedure to perform, the results of which allows us to compare the performance of machine learning algorithms for the predictive modeling problem.

-In this project, after extracting the features and labels, first we split the data into test and train sets, and then implement the supervised learning methods on the split data as mentioned later in the report.

 Finally, we put the features and emotions together, and split the data into train and test sets.